-Ms. Watson is a Senior Associate at the Johns Hopkins Center for Health Security and Visiting Faculty at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Watson is a Senior Associate at the Johns Hopkins Center for Health Security and Assistant Professor in the Department of Environmental Health and Engineering at the Johns Hopkins Bloomberg School of Public Health.
 Her policy research focuses on public health risk assessment, crisis and risk-based decision making, public health and healthcare preparedness and response, biodefense, and emerging infectious disease preparedness and response.
 She also conducts research on the funding and management of biodefense and health security in the US federal government.

-Since joining the Center in 2004, Ms. Watson has led a variety of projects and authored a number of peer-reviewed articles and reports, including an article published in Science on biological threat characterization and articles on risk assessment; federal decontamination plans for a wide-area biological attack; federal, state, and local medical response to Hurricane Katrina; and the National Hospital Preparedness Program.
-Ms. Watson also focuses on supporting national and global health security and was a member of the Center’s Joint External Evaluation (JEE) team, which conducted an assessment of Taiwan’s capacities and capabilities under the International Health Regulations (IHR).
-Ms. Watson has for the last 4 years directed the Center’s Emerging Leaders in Biosecurity program (ELBI), a fellowship program now sponsored by the Open Philanthropy Foundation and formerly supported by the DoD www.emergingbioleaders.org.
-Ms. Watson serves as an Associate Editor of the journal Health Security.
+Since joining the Center in 2004, Dr. Watson has led a variety of projects and authored a number of peer-reviewed articles and reports, including an article published in Science on biological threat characterization and articles on risk assessment; federal decontamination plans for a wide-area biological attack; federal, state, and local medical response to Hurricane Katrina; and the National Hospital Preparedness Program.
+Dr. Watson also focuses on supporting national and global health security and was a member of the Center’s Joint External Evaluation (JEE) team, which conducted an assessment of Taiwan’s capacities and capabilities under the International Health Regulations (IHR).
+Dr. Watson serves as an Associate Editor of the journal Health Security.

-Ms. Watson is a DrPH candidate at the Johns Hopkins Bloomberg School of Public Health (JHSPH) in the Department of Health Policy and Management, focusing on public health management and risk assessment.
-Ms. Watson received her MPH degree from JHSPH in May 2009, and she earned her BA in molecular, cellular, and developmental biology in 2004 from the University of Colorado at Boulder.
+Dr. Watson earned a DrPH in Health Policy and Management in 2017, and an MPH in 2009, from the Johns Hopkins Bloomberg School of Public Health.
+She earned a BA in molecular, cellular, and developmental biology in 2004 from the University of Colorado at Boulder.

 Wiley Online Library March 17, 2017